 - 18. Name two factors that completely define a magnetic field at a point. - Ans.
 The strength of the magnetic field and its direction are the two factors that completely define the magnetic field at a point. - 19.
 How can it be shown that a magnetic field exists around a wire through which a direct current is passing? - Ans.
 When a magnetic compass is brought near the wire, the needle of the compass deflects.
+This shows that there is a magnetic flux around the wire carrying direct current. - 20. (a) Two magnetic field lines do not intersect each other.
+Why? - (b) How a uniform magnetic field in a given region represented?
+Draw a diagram in support of your answer.
+(CBSE 2024) - Ans. (a) If two magnetic field lines intersected, it would imply that at the point of intersection, the magnetic field has two different directions.
+This is physically impossible because the magnetic field at any given point has a unique direction.
+Hence, magnetic field lines never intersect. - (b) A uniform magnetic field in a given region is represented by parallel and equally spaced straight lines.
+This indicates that the magnetic field has the same magnitude and direction at all points in the region.

-This shows that there is a magnetic flux around the wire carrying direct current. - 20.
-An alternating electric current has a frequency of 50 Hz.
+- 21. An alternating electric current has a frequency of 50 Hz.
 How many times does it change its direction in one minute? - Ans.
-Time period = 1/frequency = 1/50 Hz = 0.02 s

-Therefore, in 0.02 s, the current changes its direction 2 times
+Time period = 1/frequency = 1/50 Hz = 0.02 s Therefore, in 0.02 s, the current changes its direction 2 times